Verification-for-Security/vc-gen/README.md

 the embedding looks like.

-For your verifier, it is just as important that your code rejects bad programs as it is to proof good programs.
+For your verifier, it is just as important that your code rejects bad programs as it is to prove good programs.
 As such, we feature a bunch of programs to achieve both goals.
 Programs in the `programs/pos` directory should pass verification, while programs in the `programs/neg` directory should fail verification.

 ### Verification

 You will have to verify all the tests in `programs/verify`.
-As you are probably already aware of at this point, we need to provide invariants to prove properties when loops are involved.
+As you know, we need to provide invariants to prove properties when loops are involved.

 You may add invariants to the files in this folder in order to verify them.